-Consequences of Breach of Policy
+10. Consequences of Breach of Policy

-Conduct which breaches this Policy may result in criminal penalties as decided by legal process; in all such cases the Principal will stand down a Staff Member pending the result of investigation by the Police.
+Conduct reasonably categorised as harm or sexual or physical abuse may result in criminal penalties as decided by legal process; in all such cases the Principal will stand down an alleged offender pending the result of investigation by the Police.

-Other breaches of this policy, which may not result in external penalties, will result in consequences imposed by the Principal and may include:
+Other breaches of this policy (i.e. inappropriate behaviour), which may not require or result in external penalties, will result in consequences imposed by the Principal and may include: